danielbarnes175/Project2/README.md

 Welcome to the world of Pokemon!

-This is a small developmental experiment of a "game" by a gang of jokers.
+This is a small developmental experiment of a "game" by a gang of jokers, it is mostly being done as a learning project.

 WORKING TITLE: Project 1